Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-17-Hydroxyprogesterone is a precursor of cortisol, which has a natriuretic effect.
-The hormone is produced in the adrenal glands, ovaries, testicles and placenta.
-As a result of hydroxylation of 17-hydroxyprogesterone is converted to cortisol.
+17-hydroxyprogesterone is a precursor of cortisol that has a natriuretic effect.
+The hormone is produced in the adrenal glands, ovaries, testicles, and placenta.
+As a result of hydroxylation, 17-hydroxyprogesterone is converted into cortisol.

-The determination of 17-hydroxyprogesterone in the blood plays a leading role in the diagnosis of adrenogenital syndrome, which is accompanied by hyperproduction of the adrenal glands of hormones of one group and a decrease in the secretion of the other.
-At the heart of adrenogenital syndrome lies the hereditary insufficiency of various enzymes involved in the biosynthesis of steroid hormones.
+Determination of 17-hydroxyprogesterone in the blood plays a leading role in the diagnosis of adrenogenital syndrome, which is accompanied by hyperproduction of one group of hormones by the adrenal cortex and decreased secretion of another.
+Adrenogenital syndrome is based on hereditary deficiency of various enzymes involved in the biosynthesis of steroid hormones.
 There are several forms of adrenogenital syndrome, the clinical manifestations of which depend on the deficiency of a specific enzyme: 21-hydroxylase, 11β-hydroxylase, 3β-oxide dehydrogenase, P 450 SCC (20,22-despolase), 17-hydroxylase.
 Common to all forms of adrenogenital syndrome is a violation of the synthesis of cortisol, which regulates the secretion of ACTH according to the principle of the feedback mechanism.

 Reference values (norm) of 17-hydroxyprogesterone concentration in blood serum